katlynhutson/stroke_react/planning/planning.md

 - Route the Components - :)
 - Set up CR functionality in Questionnaire Components - tomorrow!
 - Deploy Backend when front end MVP reached - tomorrow!
+  - I forgot to commit this day but I made progress!

 ## Issue Ticket with Initial planning